 Parameter Description Speed Data transfer mode.
 Select the Auto value to enable autonegotiation.
-When this value is selected, the Autonegotiation Modes and Flow Control sections are displayed.
-Select the 10M-Half, 10M-Full, 100M-Half, or 100M-Full value to manually configure speed and duplex mode for the selected port: • 10M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 10Mbps. • 10M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 10Mbps. • 100M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 100Mbps. • 100M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 100Mbps.
+When this value is selected, the Autonegotiation Modes and Flow control sections are displayed.
+Select the 10M Half 10M Full 100M Half or 100M Full value.
+Select the 10M-Half, 10M-Full, 100M-Half, or 100M-Full value to manually configure speed and duplex mode for the selected port: 10M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 10Mbps.
+10M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 10Mbps. • 100M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 100Mbps. • 100M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 100Mbps.
 Autonegotiation Modes To enable the needed data transfer modes, move relevant switches to the right.

+Parameter Description

+Flow control

-Parameter Description Flow control Symmetric flow control Move the switch to the right to enable the flow control function for the port.
+Symmetric flow control Move the switch to the right to enable the flow control function for the port.
 Move the switch to the left to disable the flow control function for the port.